An l^{p}-Version of von Neumann Dimension for Banach Space Representation of Sofic Groups II: Triviality In The Case of Finite-Dimensional Representations

 \end{theorem}

 Here is the outline of the proof.
 We will begin by studying $l^{p}$-dimension for amenable groups, using the standard technique of averaging over F\o lner sequences.
-Using these techniques, we show that for finite $\Gamma,$
+Using this averaging technique, we show that for finite $\Gamma$

-This easily implies proves the theorem when $\Gamma$ has finite subgroups of unbounded size.
+This easily proves the theorem when $\Gamma$ has finite subgroups of unbounded size.
 We then show that

-if $X$ is finite-dimensional.
-We may thus assume that $\Gamma$ has no elements of infinite order, but that there is a uniform bound on the size of a fintie subgroup of $\Gamma,$ a compactness argument will show that $\Gamma$ has an infinite subgroup which acts on $X$ trivially, so we only have to show that
+if $V$ is finite-dimensional.
+Since dimension increases when we restrict the action to a subgroup, we may assume that $\Gamma$ has no elements of infinite order, but that there is a uniform bound on the size of a finite subgroup of $\Gamma.$ A compactness argument will show that $\Gamma$ has an infinite subgroup which acts on $V$ trivially, so we only have to show that

-where $\Gamma$ acts trivially on $\CC.$ To prove this last statement, we will pass to a sofic equivalence relation induced by the group, and use that the full group of such an equivalence relation contains $\ZZ/n\ZZ$ for every integer $n.$
+where $\Gamma$ acts trivially on $\CC.$ To prove this last statement, we will pass to a sofic equivalence relation induced by the group and use that the full group of such an equivalence relation contains $\ZZ/n\ZZ$ for every integer $n.$

-We first show that in the case of an amenable group action, we may assume that the maps we use to compute dimension are only approximately equivariant after cutting down by certain subsets.
+We first show that in the case of an action of an amenable group, we may assume that the maps we use to compute dimension are only approximately equivariant after cutting down by certain subsets.
 We formalize this as follows.